Enaium/jimmer-dto-lsp/README.md

 - You need to install JDK 8 or later in your system environment, but make sure your jdk version is compatible with your project
-- Your project or subproject should have `gradlew` or `mvnw` file otherwise you need to install Gradle or Maven in your system environment
+- Your project should have `gradlew` or `mvnw` file otherwise you need to install Gradle or Maven in your system environment

 ## Installation